 Lastly, our parents’ bodies have turned delicate throughout the years.
-We could not just give them exotic or locals’ food that could hurt their digestive system.
+We could not just give them exotic or local food that could hurt their digestive system.
 Most importantly, we must not buy them food that we are clueless about the ingredients.

 Other tips when traveling with your parents:

 - Traveling with parents with a large generation gap could be really hard.
-Patience and understanding are really needed.
+Patience and understanding are needed.
 There’s nothing else that would feel happier than to see them enjoying their lives with your help.

 - Seeing your parents happy is really a precious moment to capture.
 Check out how you can capture those moments beautifully with my iPhone travel photography guide.

 - They could not be as techy as you are.
-In today’s world, where everything happens electronically, your senior citizen parents will really need assistance in navigating and making some transactions.
+In today’s world, where everything happens electronically, your senior citizen parents will need assistance navigating and making some transactions.
 Speaking of “electronic transactions,” you must be aware that some cities have digital pickpockets that can steal your money instantly without touching your stuff.

 - Here is my list of places to go on vacation if you need an idea where to go with your parents.
 Also, you can find ideas on where to travel to these sources of travel inspiration.

-What’s more important is the dedication, care, or love that you’ll be sharing with your parents in your travels together with them.
+What’s more important is the dedication, care, or love that you’ll be sharing with your parents during your travels together with them.
 It will always be fulfilling to return the favor to the people who nurtured us well when we were still young.